kudashevs/accept-language/README.md

 - Can override the default separator value by providing the `separator` option
 - Can restrict the language search by providing the `accepted_languages` option

 The package goes with the built-in Laravel framework support.
+For more information see [Laravel usage](#laravel-usage) section.

 ## Installation